Mexican Revolution

-The Mexican Revolution (Revolución mexicana) was an extended sequence of armed regional conflicts in Mexico from approximately 1910 to 1920.
+The Mexican Revolution (Revolución mexicana) was an extended sequence of armed regional conflicts in Mexico from 20 November 1910 to 1 December 1920.
 It has been called "the defining event of modern Mexican history".
-It resulted in the destruction of the Federal Army and its replacement by a revolutionary army, and the transformation of Mexican culture and government.
+It saw the destruction of the Federal Army, its replacement by a revolutionary army, and the transformation of Mexican culture and government.
 The northern Constitutionalist faction prevailed on the battlefield and drafted the present-day Constitution of Mexico, which aimed to create a strong central government.
 Revolutionary generals held power from 1920 to 1940.
-The revolutionary conflict was primarily a civil war, but foreign powers, having important economic and strategic interests in Mexico, figured in the outcome of Mexico's power struggles; the United States involvement was particularly high.
-The conflict led to the deaths of around three million people, mostly combatants.
+The revolutionary conflict was primarily a civil war, but foreign powers, having important economic and strategic interests in Mexico, figured in the outcome of Mexico's power struggles; the U.S. involvement was particularly high.
+The conflict led to the deaths of around one million people, mostly non-combatants.

 Although the decades-long regime of President Porfirio Díaz (1876–1911) was increasingly unpopular, there was no foreboding in 1910 that a revolution was about to break out.
 The aging Díaz failed to find a controlled solution to presidential succession, resulting in a power struggle among competing elites and the middle classes, which occurred during a period of intense labor unrest, exemplified by the Cananea and Río Blanco strikes.
 When wealthy northern landowner Francisco I. Madero challenged Díaz in the 1910 presidential election and Díaz jailed him, Madero called for an armed uprising against Díaz in the Plan of San Luis Potosí.
-Rebellions broke out first in Morelos, and then to a much greater extent in northern Mexico.
-The Federal Army was unable to suppress the widespread uprisings, showing the military's weakness and encouraging the rebels.
+Rebellions broke out first in Morelos (immediately south of the nation's capital city) and then to a much greater extent in northern Mexico.
+The Federal Army could not suppress the widespread uprisings, showing the military's weakness and encouraging the rebels.
 Díaz resigned in May 1911 and went into exile, an interim government was installed until elections could be held, the Federal Army was retained, and revolutionary forces demobilized.
 The first phase of the Revolution was relatively bloodless and short-lived.